the1994/career/_posts/2014-09-04-internship-report.md

 ![pic](https://googledrive.com/host/0Bx3dPnCQn7k4TTFpZ1VQNnRPcVk)

-// Introduction of Stoic

-// Introduction of Mobile UI / Ionicframework / Cordova / AngularJS / Node.js

-// Introduction of Formula.js / mdCache / GatewayJS

-// Methodology, agile development / fast iteration / pair programming

 # 2. Projects of Internship

-Throughout the internship, my main task is to develop Mobile application for STOIC platform with Ionicframework as UI (User Interface) framework.
-Secondly, I also took part in the Web UI development, in details I developped the form-controllers for different datatypes, ranging from mathmatiques equations to custom map, etc. In addition, I also developed some tools for internal usage, such as GEOCODING tool, which formatter address by Google Map API and Leaflet Geocoding API.
+Throughout the internship, the main project is to develop Mobile application for STOIC platform with Ionicframework as UI (User Interface) framework.
+Besides this, I also took part in the Web UI development, in details I implemented 17 form-controllers for different datatypes, ranging from mathmatiques equations to custom map, etc. In addition, I also developed some tools for internal usage and implemented some functions for Formula.js, an open-source repository in Github with more than 1000 stars.

 ## 2.1 Mobile Application Development

-Mobile Application development is the main project that I worked on, which consists in refactoring our previous prototype using the Ionic framework, with dynamic client-side AngularJS pages served by static server-side CircularJS pages for localization and theming.
-This allows us to test this architecture before we apply it to our refactored web user interface once we implement localization and theming for it.
+Mobile Application development(Mobile UI) is the main project that I worked on, which consists in refactoring our previous prototype using the Ionic framework, with dynamic client-side AngularJS pages served by static server-side CircularJS pages for localization and theming.

-The reasons why we choose cross platform framework are mainly as below:

-- With cross platform framework, it is possible to make such an app that can run on all platforms with little efforts with Cordova or PhoneGap.
-- Since in STOIC, all of us are JavaScript developers, cross platform development is Cheaper than native development, developers can easily start to work.
-- Cross platform development may help in decreasing the time of app development.
-A simple todo-list can be implemented with two hours from scratch.

-### 2.1.1 Introduction of AngularJS
+### 2.1.1 Introduction to AngularJS

 AngularJS is a JavaScript framework that makes it easier to implement RIA (Rich Internet Application) web applications.
 AngularJS is created by Google.